BEST Vegan Bagels Recipe (Gluten Free, Yeast Free Option)

 Then we’ll boil them!
 To boil the bagels, simply bring a large pot of water to a boil.
 Use either a spatula or a large spoon with holes in it for draining, and carefully transfer a bagel into the boiling water.
 It should float.

-You’ll cook the bagel for 1 1/2 minutes on each side, flipping it over with the spatula or spoon.
+You’ll cook the bagel for 1 minute on each side.
 Once cooked, transfer it back to the parchment paper and repeat for the remaining bagels!

 Step 3: topping & baking the bagels